marshudi/SlackMembersAnalysis/readme.md

    - Contains user activity details such as `Name, What I Do, Account type, Account created (UTC), Days active, Messages posted`.

 ## Scripts and Workflow
-The workflow consists of three Python scripts, each performing a specific analysis task.
+The workflow consists of four Python scripts, each performing a specific analysis task.

 ### 1. `SlackMembersAnalysis.py`
 **Purpose**: Processes the Slack members report to categorize users by domain, summarize their status, and filter billing-active members.